zilvinasbin/freeswitch-watchdog/README.md

 Get the debian package (either from this directory or by building from source using the instructions below).

+Make sure that `hostname -f` outputs the server's correct FQDN on which BigBlueButtton is reachable via HTTPS.

 Go to the directory where the package is:
 ```bash
 dpkg -i ./freeswitch-watchdog_0.1.3_amd64.deb